Pivot / Social media / augmented reality / 2026

 Snap's audience and product mix make trust especially sensitive.
 Camera tools, youth audiences, AI lenses, AR experiences, messaging behavior, creator incentives, ad targeting, and safety policy all require governance that users rarely see until something breaks.

-That is why the restructuring is a brand issue, not only a workforce issue.
+That is why the restructuring is a brand issue, not merely a workforce issue.
 The public may not know which teams changed, but it will experience the result through product quality, safety decisions, creator economics, ad relevance, and how quickly the app responds to cultural moments.

 The Efficiency Promise Must Become Product Proof

 A platform can sometimes benefit from focus after years of expansion.
 Closing roles, narrowing priorities, and reducing duplicative work can improve the product if leadership knows which promises matter most.
-Snap's challenge is that focus has to be visible in the app, not just in investor language.
+Snap's challenge is that focus has to be visible in the app, not merely in investor language.

 For Snapchat, the proof will be whether camera communication stays differentiated, Spotlight and creator surfaces feel worth using, advertisers see performance, AI tools feel safe and useful, and AR ambition does not become a distracting side bet.